Is Your Phone Damaging Your Skin?

 It’s recently been discovered that the blue light emitted from your phone can be as damaging as UV rays from the sun.
 Is this true?
 Do we need to protect our skin against our phones in the same way we do against the sun to prevent premature aging?

-Everything from your TV to your phone screen can be emitting rays similar to the suns, which can change the behaviour of your skin, and might be causing your skin to age.
+Everything from your TV to your phone screen can be emitting rays similar to the suns, which can change the behavior of your skin, and might be causing your skin to age.
 Because of the amount of time people in America now spend on their phones, it's becoming a bigger concern...

 So firstly, what is blue light?